tsobe/lobiani/README.md

 # High level requirements
 Develop eCommerce system capable of:

- - Managing inventory items
+ - Managing stock levels in warehouse
  - Providing ways of searching and browsing through the available products and purchasing them
+ - Handling billing and shipping
  - Recommending products to customers based on their purchase history

 # Doman model
 ## Bounded contexts
-Following are listed fairly good candidates for bounded contexts (clear from the requirements):
+Below are listed fairly good candidates for bounded contexts:

-- Inventory - managing inventory items
+- Warehouse - managing stock levels
-- Sales - searching and purchasing products
+- Sales - searching and collecting products to be purchased
+- Billing - executing purchases initiated by customers
+- Shipping - delivering purchased products
 - Recommender - recommending products to customers

 ## Ubiquitous language
-### Inventory
+### Warehouse
-- Inventory - collection of potentially saleable items
+- Warehouse - collection of items to be sold
-- Manager - person who's responsible of adding items to inventory and then updating them as needed
+- Manager - person who's responsible for adding items to warehouse
-- Manager adds item(s) to inventory
+- Manager adds item to inventory
-- Manager marks item(s) as saleable/unsaleable

 ### Sales
-- Product - representation of saleable inventory item
+- Product - representation of warehouse item
 - Customer - person who's willing to purchase products
 - Basket - container for products to be purchased later at once
 - Customer adds product to basket
 - Customer removes product from basket
-- Customer purchases product(s) from basket
+- Customer proceeds to checkout

+### Billing
+- Account - personal and payment information about customer
+- Product - pricing information about product

+## Shipping
+-

 ### Recommender
 - Product - product which was purchased previously